Post your pro-pope postcard to "sad" pontiff now

 It is not the first time Pro-Papa has rallied support for Benedict, who was known as Cardinal Joseph Ratzinger before he became pope in 2005.

-In 2010 the group organised a rally of 10,000 people in Germany to back him after a sexual abuse scandal.
+In 2010 the group organized a rally of 10,000 people in Germany to back him after a sexual abuse scandal.

 "We did not want to dispute the seriousness of the abuses but only to say that the attacks against the pope and against Catholics made by the press were unbearable," Beschmann said.